cellsjs/gluon-cli/docs/users/guides/020release.md

 ### Conclusions:

 - 1. **IMPORTANT: IN CASE OF CONFLICT BY MERGING CODE HAS PREFERENCE CODE COMING FROM RELEASE**
-- 2. **IMPORTANT:** Changes made in the release branch, while the process has lasted, must be manually merged into develop. **Pisco GitFlow** will help you in this process: [see section Master-to-Develop Mix Mixing Process] (#Process-of-merging-from-master-to-develop)
+- 2. **IMPORTANT:** Changes made in the release branch, while the process has lasted, must be manually merged into develop. **Gluon** will help you in this process: [see section Master-to-Develop Mix Mixing Process] (#Process-of-merging-from-master-to-develop)
 - 3. The changes of the **develop** branch and those made in **release** will have been delivered to **master**.
 - 4. All the tests implemented for the repository will have been executed on the result of the merge of release branch with master.
 If the tests do not end **OK**, the process will not continue.
 - 5. The version will have automatically changed in the master branch depending on the release version from **x.y.z-rc.0** to **x.y.z** in master.
 The change in the release branch is determined by the response to the question that was asked in the previous release. (major/minor/patch).